 The nose is the centerpiece of the face and subtle changes may have a dramatic impact.
 Whether you are unhappy with the nose with which were born, or you suffered an injury, it is important to go to a surgeon who not only has an artistic eye but also understands the mechanics of breathing.
-Dr. Patel appreciates that every face deserves a nose that is uniquely suited to it.
+The doctor appreciates that every face deserves a nose that is uniquely suited to it.
 He believes a picture is worth a thousand words, so he uses the latest computer imaging technology to generate an image of your new nose before surgery.
 This way, patient and surgeon have a common goal before surgery.

 How may nasal breathing be improved with surgery?

 The nose has two functions: first to breathe, and second to look good.
 There are various structures inside the nose that may contribute to problems breathing, i.e. the nasal valves, septum, and turbinates.
 Even if you've never had breathing problems in the past, maneuvers that refine your nose may put you at risk for future breathing problems, so it is of utmost importance to address this at the time of surgery.
 The last thing you need is a pretty nose that doesn't work.